scc-digitalhub/docs/user/docs/scenarios/etl-core/scenario.md

 Here we explore a proper, realistic scenario.
 We collect some data regarding organizations, analyze and transform it, then expose the resulting dataset.

 Access Jupyter from your Coder instance and create a new notebook.
-If a Jupyter workspace isn't already available, create one from its template.

-Open a new notebook using the **`digitalhub-core`** kernel.

-We'll now start writing code.
-Copy the snippets of code from here and paste them in your notebook, then execute them with *Shift+Enter*.
-After running, Jupyter will create a new code cell.

-The notebook file covering this scenario, as well as files for individual functions, is available in the `documentation/examples/etl-core` path within the repository of this documentation, or in the path `tutorials/08-dbt-demo.ipynb` of the Jupyter instance.
+Alternatively, the final notebook for this scenario can be found in the `user/examples/etl-core` path within the repository of this documentation.

 ## Setup